-With the holidays in full swing, an EBTer posted on our forum boards, "I was wondering if others had some creative or non-threatening ideas how to introduce some of the EBT tools and concepts to their (not very interested) spouse and adult children.
-Maybe straight talk such as, 'Let's try this flow tool together' is best but wondered if there are creative ideas out there?"
-Here are some ideas.
+With the holidays in full swing, an EBTer posted on our forum boards, "I was wondering if others had some creative or non-threatening ideas on how to introduce some of the EBT tools and concepts to their (not very interested) spouse and adult children.
+Maybe straight talk such as, 'Let's try this flow tool together' is best but wondered if there are other ideas out there?"
+Here are some.

 1. Ask them to do a Community Connection with you.

-Ask them to hold the app and listen to you do the Be Positive Tool/Take Action Tool.
-Teach them how to go to the app page on Make a Connection and show them the guidelines (e.g., no unasked for advice).
+Ask them to hold the app and listen to you do the Be Positive Tool and Take Action Tool.
+Teach them how to go to the app page on Make a Connection and show them the guidelines (e.g., no unasked-for advice).
 They will feel secure in knowing what to do and perhaps be inspired to use EBT themselves.
 Plus, they'll see how powerful it is when two people use the tools together.

 2. Order them a copy of the new introductory book on the method, The Stress Solution.